cntehang/public-dev-docs/frontend/code-documentation.md

 ]
 ```

-Use `--include` flag to include the addtional files in the final documentation.
+Use `--includes` flag to include the addtional files in the final documentation.

 ## Resources